top of page

 Since then, we've continued to discover how social media adversely impacts connections with others.
 Mounting evidence suggests that social media use significantly compromised relationship dynamics — including quality time, conflict, and relationship satisfaction regardless of whether the relationship is romantic or not.

-• The average person spends 2 hours and 24 minutes on social media every day.
+• The average person spends 2 hours 21 minutes on social media every day

-• Users will spend 4 trillion hours on social media this year.
+• Users spent 4 trillion hours on social media in 2025

 Phubbing: the act of snubbing a person in a social setting by focusing on one’s smartphone (i.e., scrolling social media or checking notifications while interacting with someone).